Plans for reopening Truro following lockdown 1.0

-During the first national lockdown we worked with Truro City Council and Visit Truro on an initial Truro Reopening plan to outline how to move forward once Truro City Centre could reopen in June and this was published on 18 May.
+During lockdown 1.0 we worked with Truro City Council and Visit Truro on an initial Truro Reopening plan to outline how to move forward once Truro City Centre could reopen in June and this was published on 18 May.

 Truro BID then worked closely with Truro City Council and Visit Truro, along with Cornwall Council Highways Team and Cormac, on a detailed reopening plan from Monday 15 June.